Keedizhang/UmeSansBeta/README.md

 We're looking forward to having more people join our journey of advocating the digital existence of the language and invigorating the artistic creativity of the community in our time.

 You can download the latest version right here on Github.
-Our more stable version is available here on [Baidupan (百度云盘)]( https://pan.baidu.com/s/1vdxChrwu2VaudwscPnyIaw?pwd=1111) for users from mainland China, and here on [Google drive]().
+Our more stable version is available here on [Baidupan (百度云盘)]( https://pan.baidu.com/s/1vdxChrwu2VaudwscPnyIaw?pwd=1111) for users from mainland China.

 ## Design rationale & goals